jamesrr39/kh-technical-test/README.md

 - Bootstrap because it's nice to get something working quickly.
 If optimising for load time/minimal bundle size, it could be removed and the parts we want to keep could be copied in.
 - Scroll bars not applied to the letters grid or player items table; there are not that many items, so scrolling is unlikely, even on small screens (tested in developer tools).
 - Uses standard HTML markup.
 The tab key can be used to navigate.
+- Tested in the device emulator - the layout works on iPad!